The Technologies Curriculum Area includes Product Design, Textiles, Food and Nutrition, Computer Science and Business Studies.

 - Working with a wider variety of materials, components and processes

 - How computers work and how we can use code to control them

 In Year 9 the emphasis is on developing a greater degree of independence and on consolidating the skills and knowledge required to support further study at GCSE level.
 New topics introduced include ...

 - Sustainable design

-Students are taught in mixed ability groups throughout Key Stage 3.
+Students are taught in mixed ability groups throughout years 7-9.
 Design and Technology lessons are taught as double lessons, 1 double session per week.
 Computer Science and ICT are taught in single lessons, 1 per week.
 Technology subjects are taught in rotation so students will cover all topics listed though not necessarily in the order shown.

 - Computer Science (AQA)